Halberstadt Infantry

 Origin and History

-The regiment was formed in 1745 from the 3rd battalion of Bourden.
-The 3rd battalion had originally been raised for Bourden in 1744.
-Bourden, himself, deserted to the French in 1745 and his regiment was split into three regiments: Graf Keilmannsegge (later 12A), Brunck (later 12B) and Hohorst (later 13A).
+The regiment was raised in 1745 from the 3rd battalion of Bourdon Infantry.
+This battalion had originally been raised for Bourdon in 1741.
+Bourdon, himself, deserted to the French in 1745 and his regiment was split into three regiments: Graf Kielmannsegg (later 12A), Brunck (later 12B) and Hohorst (later 13A).

 During the Seven Years' War, the regiment was commanded by: